-The University records an allowance for doubtful accounts for estimated losses resulting from the inability, failure or refusal of its students to make required payments.
-The University determines the adequacy of its allowance for doubtful accounts based on an analysis of its historical bad debt experience and the aging of the accounts receivable.
-The University applies reserves to its receivables based upon an estimate of the risk presented by the age of the receivables.
-The University writes off accounts receivable at the earlier of the time the balance is deemed uncollectible, or one year after the revenue is generated.
-However, the University continues to reflect accounts receivable with an offsetting allowance as long as management believes there is a reasonable possibility of collection.
-Bad debt expense is recorded as a general and administrative expense in the income statement.
+The University records an allowance for doubtful accounts for estimated losses resulting from the inability, failure or refusal of its students to make required payments, which includes the recovery of financial aid funds advanced to a student for amounts in excess of the student's cost of tuition and related fees.
+The University determines the adequacy of its allowance for doubtful accounts based on an analysis of its historical bad debt experience, current economic trends, and the aging of the accounts receivable and student status.
+The University applies reserves to its receivables based upon an estimate of the risk presented by the age of the receivables and student status.
+The University writes off accounts receivable balances at the earlier of the time the balance is deemed uncollectible, or one year after the revenue is generated.
+The University continues to reflect accounts receivable with an offsetting allowance as long as management believes there is a reasonable possibility of collection.
+Bad debt expense is recorded as an instructional costs and services expense in the income statement.